-Parents/carers are involved in meetings and reviews with support agencies external to school.
+Where appropriate, parents/carers are involved in meetings and reviews with support agencies external to school.

 Parents/carers are informed of the reviews of and updates to Personal Learning Plans (PLP), Personal Support Plans (PSP), Transition Partnership Agreements (TPA), Education Plans for Adopted Children (EPAC) or Education Health and Care Plans (EHCP).